 Actually, if one has to go to so much trouble making such statements as Mr. Holzmann did in this blog, it is obvious Sonlight and AiG are not on the same page in regard to how we approach the issue of the age of the earth or the teaching of origins in general.

 The Answers magazine article Holzmann is referring to can be found at this link.
 Because I wanted you all to have access to this article and read the emphasis we place on biblical authority in regard to the age of the earth, I arranged for this article to be unlocked for everyone (normally, most articles from the latest Answers magazine issue are locked on www.answersmagazine.com, but subscribers get the unlock code).
 You will also see that the short reference to Sonlight (and others)—based on the news articles—is found in a sidebar.
-The most important point of the main article was to challenge people to understand how adopting evolution, millions of years, or both into the Bible undermines biblical authority.
+The most important point of the main article was to challenge people to understand how adopting evolution and/or millions of years into the Bible undermines biblical authority.

 I think it would be good to end this blog with a quote from my article in Answers magazine: